timnetworks/cfk-skeleton-structure/README.md

 - Shanise Alleyne
   - School Manager
 Before joining Change For Kids, Shanise worked for Millennium Development, a non-profit organization servicing youth through NYC Department of Youth & Community Development programs such as COMPASS and Cornerstone.
 She held several positions including Program Aid, Program Director, as well as Program Supervisor.
 Previously Shanise was in the role of Community School Director at a middle school in Staten Island.
 She holds a Bachelor's degree in Business Administration with a minor in Psychology, as well as a MBA, from the University of Bridgeport.

-- Donna Newton
-  - Director of Communications
-Before joining Change for Kids, Donna spent several decades in the realms of marketing, advertising, and public relations as a new business director at several agencies, including Foote Cone & Belding, MediaCom, and DeVries Public Relations.
-Prior to that, she worked in the entertainment industry, initially as an independent casting director, then as the executive assistant/literary coordinator for theatre producer Richard Frankel.
-Donna is a co-chair of the women’s reproductive rights activist group WHARR.
-She is also a playwright/screenwriter; a parent; passionate about justice and fitness; a member of the Prospect Park Track Club; and a lifelong vegetarian.